top of page

 The scholarship provides financial assistance to individuals who are undertaking study or are intending to undertake study in financial counselling.

 In recent years, the Foundation has been able to provide more scholarships than previously.
 This has largely been made possible because of a donation of $50,000 per annum from the Commonwealth Bank (for 2017-2026).
 Other scholarships in previous years were funded by the NSW Government (Minister for Women), Credit Corp and staff at the Australian Financial Complaints Authority.
-In 2024, Credit Corp will provide funding for two scholarships.
+In 2025, Credit Corp will provide funding for two scholarships.
 One of these scholarships will specifically be awarded to a First Nations individual.

-The 2024 scholarship round is now closed.
+The 2025 scholarship round is now open.

 "To look is one thing.
 To see what you look at is another.
 To understand what you see is a third.
 To learn from what you understand is something else.
 But to act on what you learn is all that really matters."